yiisoft/yii2/docs/guide/db-query-builder.md

 ```

 Using the Hash Format, Yii internally uses parameter binding for values, so in contrast to the [string format](#string-format),
 here you do not have to add parameters manually.
-However, Yii never escape the column name, so you should never
+However, note that Yii never escapes column names, so if you will pass
-embed variable as a column name, especially if the variable value came from end user inputs, because this will make
-your application subject to SQL injection attack.
+a variable as column name, the application will likely become vulnerable to SQL injection attack.
+In order to keep
+application secure, either either do not use variables as column names or filter variable against white list.
 In case you need to get column name from user, read the [Filtering Data](output-data-widgets.md#filtering-data)
 guide article.
 For example the following code is vulnerable:

 ```php